 Of course that kind of lineup of legendary rock icons sounds too good to be true.
-That’s because Page, Clapton, and Beck were never actually in the band at the same time; well, Page and Beck were.
+That’s because Page, Clapton, and Beck were never actually in the band at the same time; well, Page and Jeff Beck were.
 Eric Clapton left the band in 1965 because of the commercial sound the band decided to pursue, and was replaced by Jeff Beck, who soon molded their style into something very experimental.
 Jimmy Page eventually joined the band as the bassist after Paul Samwell-Smith left; after rhythm guitarist Chris Dreja learned the bass, Jimmy Page transitioned to second lead guitarist.
-From then on, the Yardbirds were a sheer force attack of the duel guitar threat that was Page and Beck.
-It wasn’t until 1966 that Beck was fired from the band due to an illness and Page took over for the remainder of their final year together.
+From then on, the Yardbirds were a sheer force attack of the duel guitar threat that was Jimmy Page and Jeff Beck.
+It wasn’t until 1966 that Jeff Beck was fired from the band due to an illness and Page took over for the remainder of their final year together.

 The core members of the group disbanded to take on other projects.
 Singer Keith Relf, drummer Jim McCarty, and Samwell-Smith would go on to form the criminally underrated progressive rock band Renaissance, while Dreja became a photographer.
 Page, left with the remnants of the Yardbirds, subsequently turned it into a band you all probably know of: Led Zeppelin!
 And even though the Yardbirds were only around for a few years, their impact on rock music would soon become self-explanatory.
-Nothing can beat the three-headed dragon that is Beck, Clapton, and Page, so this list is dedicated to them.
+Nothing can beat the three-headed dragon that is Jeff Beck, Clapton, and Jimmy Page, so this list is dedicated to them.

 The Top 10 Yardbirds Songs